 E. P. Heywood was first mentioned in the 1926 D.B.S. list.
 In June 1928, he started a column entitled "About Mink" in the Fur Trade Journal and in later advertisements offered to assist in ranch problems.
 We think he was in the mink business earlier than these dates indicate but can find no facts to support this assumption.
 His ranch at Victoria was named Heywood's Cadboro Point Mink Ranch and the last breeding stock advertisement we could find was in June 1937.

-James and Son Fur Ranch of New Westminster, advertised in 1929 and in 1937, James Fur Farm at the same address, offered a choice from 1,000 mink and 15 fisher kittens "Our pelts brought $40.50 at Montreal auction".
-Some time later, we attended a Montreal sale that had three male bundles of extra dark, extra large James mink that brought an average of $38. and were by far the highest priced mink in that sale.
+James and Son Fur Ranch of New Westminster, advertised in 1929 and 1937, James Fur Farm at the same address, offered a choice from 1,000 mink and 15 fisher kittens "Our pelts brought $40.50 at Montreal auction".
+Sometime later, we attended a Montreal sale that had three male bundles of extra dark, extra-large James mink that brought an average of $38. and were by far the highest-priced mink in that sale.

 There are always puzzles in any history.
 In October 1928, there was a Dudley Harrow Spill of Macheree mentioned.
-In August 1929, we find a Dudley Harrow of Galena advertising "Mink - young, pen raised from fine selected pen raised interior northern British Columbia stock."
-Are they one and the same?
+In August 1929, we find a Dudley Harrow of Galena advertising "Mink - young, pen-raised from fine selected pen-raised interior northern British Columbia stock."
+Are they the same?

 Another mildly confusing advertisement was by the Chilco Fur Farm "Mink - large, dark, interior Alaskan or Quebec young".
 We will accept the description only if it applies to the Alaskan mink.
 Quebec mink in those days tended to be small and brown.